What is an advance decision to refuse treatment?

 In Scotland, it's known as an advance directive.

 There are different reasons why you might consider creating an advance decision.
 It could be that you have a terminal or incurable illness and want to make sure your wishes are known.
 For example, there may be circumstances in which you don’t want medical staff to attempt cardiopulmonary resuscitation (CPR).
-Or you may hold strong views or beliefs about certain medical treatments, such as needing to be fed by tube or receiving a blood transfusion.
+Or you may hold strong views or beliefs about certain medical treatments, such as being fed by tube or receiving a blood transfusion.

 For others, an advance decision can form one part of wider plans for end of life care.
-It can also help an appointed representative, known as an attorney, make decisions on your behalf.
+It can also help an appointed representative, known as an attorney, to make decisions on your behalf.

 What can you put in an advance decision or living will?

 You can use an advance decision to refuse specific medical treatments in the future.
 This includes life-sustaining treatments, such as: